World’s Best Lasagna Recipe (Made Easy with Sweet Italian sausage)

 For the sauce

 • Spinach: I use fresh spinach!
-My mom, aka Ms. Healthy Lady, suggested adding Spinach and I thought it was a good add-in so I did so.
-All I do is chop the spinach up.
-There’s no need to cook it; it cooks as it bakes along with the Lasagna.
+My mom, aka “Ms. Healthy Lady,” suggested adding it, and it turned out to be a great move.
+Just chop it up; no need to cook it beforehand, as it’ll cook perfectly as the lasagna bakes.

-Cheeses for layering and the very top
+Cheeses for layering the very top

 I use an extra cup of Mozzarella and Cheddar cheese so that the Lasagna is nice and cheesy, the way a traditional Lasagna looks.